Department of Geosciences

 Fundamentals of seismology and seismic wave propagation.
 Introduction to acoustic and elastic wave propagation concepts, observational methods, and inferences that can be drawn from seismic data about the deep planetary structure of the Earth, as well as about the occurrence of oil and gas deposits in the crust.
 Prerequisites: PHY 104 and MAE 305 (can be taken concurrently), or permission of the instructor.
 Two 90-minute classes.
 J. Tromp

-GEO 425 Introduction to Physical Oceanography (also MAE 425) Fall
+GEO 425 Introduction to Ocean Physics for Climate (also MAE 425) Fall

 The study of the oceans as a major influence on the atmosphere and the world environment.
 Ocean circulation and the oceans' properties.
 The Coriolis-dominated equations of motion, the thermocline, wind-driven and thermohaline-driven circulation, and oceanic tracers.
 Three lectures.
 Prerequisite: MAT 202 or equivalent.
 G. Vecchi